 When it comes to training, most people think about closed classrooms, whiteboards, and an instructor who goes on talking.
 Well, when you have money, time, and productivity at stake, such traditional methodologies may not be the best bet.

 You need to train your sales and marketing people on Salesforce.
 And that has to be quick, effective and moreover scalable.
-Digital Guidance Platforms is something that can help you in such a case.
+Digital Adoption Platforms is something that can help you in such a case.

 Digital adoption platforms like Whatfix provides your end-users with on-demand, real-time, contextual help within Salesforce itself.
 Done using their core technology called Interactive walkthroughs and its supporting widgets, Whatfix helps end-users on board, train and learn the functionalities of platforms like Salesforce with ease and efficiency.

 Here’s an example of how it works on Salesforce:

 Digital Adoption Platforms like Whatfix has few other benefits that make it stand out of the other training methods.
 That is ease of creation, documentation, and distribution

 Using Whatfix’s omnichannel integrations, you can create walkthroughs within ease, document it in the different media formats like video, PDF, links, slideshows instantly, and distribute it to various channels like helpdesks, blogs, etc.

 Interested in trying out Whatfix for Salesforce?
 Get a free trial here!

 This comes at a stage when your onboarding and training plans seem to be working.
 Well, one thing you must remember is, training is never a one-time thing.
 It is continuous and may change as and when new releases come to Salesforce.